How to Book a Talk with Kerry Makin-Byrd

 Kerry Makin-Byrd, PhD is a sought after speaker whose trainings and talks have inspired, educated, and entertained audiences across the United States and New Zealand (rave reviews here).
 She regularly speaks at libraries, bookstores, medical and mental health clinics, and to professional organizations.

 Watch and listen to Kerry Makin-Byrd discussing burnout, psychology, and her books here.
-Learn more about booking Kerry as a speaker here.
+Reach out to discuss booking Kerry as a speaker here.

 All topics below are available in three different formats: